United States Olympic & Paralympic Committee

 July 23 2020 The Tokyo Summer Olympics begin, postponed from the original 2020 date due to the COVID-19 pandemic.
 Eddy Alvarez and Sue Bird serve as the opening ceremony flag-bearers for the United States.

-This contents of the box above is based on material from the Wikipedia articles United States at the Summer Olympics & United States at the Olympics, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles United States at the 2024 Summer Olympics, United States at the Olympics & United States at the Summer Olympics, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also